How much does a Returns Manager make in the United States?

 20%

 Your level of education can impact your salary potential.
-While many Returns Managers enter the field with a No Diploma degree, higher education can lead to more specialized and higher-paying roles.
+While many Returns Manager enter the field with a Bachelor's Degree, higher education can lead to more specialized and higher-paying roles.

 Returns Manager Salaries by Degree Level